servicetitan/Stl.Fusion/README.md

 ```

 `MomentsAgoBadge` is Blazor component displays
 `"N [seconds/minutes/...] ago"` string.
-It is used in a few samples,
-including [Board Games].
 The code above is *almost identical* to its
 [actual code](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/templates/TodoApp/UI/Shared/MomentsAgoBadge.razor),
 which is a bit more complex due to `null` handling.

-You see it uses `IFusionTime` - one of built-in compute services that
-provides `GetUtcNow` and `GetMomentsAgo` methods.
-As you might guess,
-the results of these methods are invalidated automatically;
-check out [`FusionTime` service](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion/Extensions/Internal/FusionTime.cs#L46) to see how it works.
+You see it uses `IFusionTime` - one of built-in compute services that provides `GetUtcNow` and `GetMomentsAgo` methods.
+As you might guess,the results of these methods are invalidated automatically; check out [`FusionTime` service](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion/Extensions/Internal/FusionTime.cs#L46) to see how it works.

 But what's important here is that `MomentsAgoBadge` is inherited from
 [ComputedStateComponent<T>](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion.Blazor/Components/ComputedStateComponent.cs) -
 an abstract type which provides `ComputeState` method.
-As you might guess, this method is a [Compute Method] too,
-so captures its dependencies & its result gets invalidated once
-cascading invalidation from one of its "ingredients" "hits" it.
+As you might guess, this method is a [Compute Method] too, so captures its dependencies & its result gets invalidated once cascading invalidation from one of its "ingredients" "hits" it.

 `ComputedStateComponent<T>` exposes `State` property (of `ComputedState<T>` type),
 which allows you to get the most recent output of  `ComputeState()`' via its
 `Value` property.
-"State" is another key Fusion abstraction - it implements a
-["wait for invalidation and recompute" loop
+"State" is another key Fusion abstraction - it implements a ["wait for invalidation and recompute" loop
 similar to this one](https://github.com/servicetitan/Stl.Fusion/blob/master/samples/TodoApp/ConsoleClient/Program.cs#L18):
 ```cs
 var computed = await Computed.Capture(_ => service.Method(...));